 - Stretch the dough gently towards the edges of the pan.
 It will likely resist a lot of stretching initially.
 Stretch the dough approximately every 20 minutes until it stretches all the way to the corners of the pan, about 1 hour.TIP: I often place my hands on the underside of the dough to stretch, as I think it stretches more easily and evenly.

-- Let dough rest, uncovered, for an additional 2 to 4 hours until it reaches room temperature, doubles in size, and appears quite bubbly.
+- Let dough rest, uncovered, for an additional 2 - 4 hours until it reaches room temperature, doubles in size, and appears quite bubbly.
 About an hour before the dough has fully risen, adjust the oven rack to the middle of the oven and preheat the oven to 500°F/260°C.

 - Once the dough has risen, drizzle another 2 tablespoons of olive oil evenly over the top.
 Generously top with flaky sea salt (or kosher salt), and add any toppings.